-Book Types: Novella, Short story collections, Essay collections
+Book Types: Novella, Short Story Collections, Essay Collections

 Titles per Year: 20

-Genres Published: Poetry, Nonfiction, Fiction and Anthology
+Genres Published: Poetry, Fiction and anything in-between

 Tia Chucha Press

 About: Tia Chucha Press is one of the country’s leading small cross-cultural presses for poetry, focused on socially engaged poetry work and literature that matters.
 It began in 1989 with the publication of Luis J. Rodriguez’s first book, the 13-poem collection “Poems Across the Pavement.”
-TCP poets won for such recognition as a PEN Josephine Miles Literary Award, Lila Wallace-Reader’s Digest Writers Award, a Carl Sandburg Book Award, a Paterson Poetry Prize, a Lannan Fellowship in Poetry, and a finalist for a National Book Critics Circle Award.
+TCP poets have won such recognition as a PEN Josephine Miles Literary Award, Lila Wallace-Reader’s Digest Writers Award, a Carl Sandburg Book Award, a Paterson Poetry Prize, a Lannan Fellowship in Poetry, and a finalist for a National Book Critics Circle Award.

-Writ Large Press
+Writ Large Press/The Accomplices

 About: The Accomplices is a partnership between three existing entities: Civil Coping Mechanisms, Entropy and Writ Large Press.
 Together they publish books, produce literary workshops and events (#90X90LA, a summer long festival of 90 events in 90 consecutive days), create video and other media, and run a literary website and community space.
 We work out of New York, Los Angeles, Portland and Pittsburgh.